 2nd Life now operates out of a 27,000 square-foot facility in nearby Richmond, VA.
 They work with electronics retailers and large car dealerships across the country to find new homes for used electronics.

 And they will give you Crutchfield store credit in exchange for your old gear.

 “We are proud to have partnered with Crutchfield,” said Michael Feibelman, the company’s founder and CEO, “and we are honored to have been entrusted to provide our service to their loyal customers.”

-Send them your used electronics, and they’ll email you a Crutchfield merchandise certificate.
+Send them your used electronics, and they’ll email you a Crutchfield gift card.
 Head over to the 2nd Life website for an instant price quote.

 2nd Life's team of technicians spend their days finding new ways to use old electronics.